cea-hpc/modules/doc/source/module.rst

 .. subcmd:: restore [collection]

  Restore the environment state as defined in *collection*.
-If *collection* name is not specified, then it is assumed to be the *default* collection.
+If *collection* name is not specified, then it is assumed to be the *default* collection if it exists, ``__init__`` special collection otherwise.
 If *collection* is a fully qualified path, it is restored from this location rather than from a file under the user's collection directory.
 If :envvar:`MODULES_COLLECTION_TARGET` is set, a suffix equivalent to the value of this variable is appended to the *collection* file name to restore.